abstract class IO

 (value)

-Sets the current position (in bytes) in this IO
+Sets the current position (in bytes) in this IO.

-class raises on this method, but some subclasses, notable
+The IO class raises on this method, but some subclasses, notable

-and IO::Memory
+IO::FileDescriptor and IO::Memory implement it.

 File.write("testfile", "hello")